semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_PROJECT\_NAME

-The value of the `SEMAPHORE_PROJECT_NAME` environment variable holds the name of the project a job belongs to.
+The value of the `SEMAPHORE_PROJECT_NAME` environment variable holds the name of the project that a job belongs to.

 Example value: `Documentation Project`